PRNicovich/NicoLase/README.md

 Drawings and pictures of enclosures are provided (one a bit more 'polished' than the other).
 These keep the lasers away from the unsuspecting eyes of users and the optics protected from bumps and dust.
 Components for the NicoLase 1500 enclosure are from 80/20 using 25 mm aluminum profile.
 The 2400 enclosure is made of corrugated plastic sheeting and held together with magnets and 3D printed magnet clips (available [here](https://github.com/PRNicovich/3D-Printed-Optics-Lab-Parts/tree/master/Magnet%20Clips)).
 In both cases the laser power supplies are on the optical table with the breadboard and lasers above, but there's no reason the whole assembly can't be moved to a shelf off of the optical table if you need the space.

+**Update April 2019** - Plans for an enclosure in the form factor of a 19" rack (that fits under the optical table!) is included in 3600 model folder.
+This rack can hold the NicoLase breadboard in the upper compartment with additional accessories and equipment underneath.
+This includes laser power supplies (on their own shelf) with any additional boxes, power supplies, or even a PC underneath.
+Laser portion can be enclosed for a facility or dark room application.
+Whole thing sits on sliding feet to fit under the optical table making a very convenient package!

 Technical drawings for all machined components are given.
 These were sufficient for our Uni's machine shop to complete satisfactory work with no additional consultation.

 #### Optics